chinamike65/hugo-tuolesi/content/book4/book4en.md

 So, we have been in endless misery in the six realms, most of the time in hell, with no chance of liberation.

-Now, now, I have the opportunity to learn Buddhism, and I must cherish this opportunity very much.
+Now, I have the opportunity to learn Buddhism, and I must cherish this opportunity very much.

-If, if you don’t cherish it, you will not be able to get free this time, and you will enter the cycle of reincarnation again.
+If you don’t cherish it, you will not be able to get free this time, and you will enter the cycle of rebirth again.
 If you want to encounter the Buddhadharma again, you may have to suffer countless times in pain again, after a few kalpas.

 The suffering of unchangeable karma is the suffering of being unable to escape and change karma.
 When karmic obstacles are not eliminated, karma cannot be changed.
-Even if one has attained Arahantship, one still has to receive karmic retribution.
+Even if one has attained Arhatship, one still has to receive karmic retribution.

 There are four fruit positions in the Arhat path, the first fruit is called Su Tuo Huan, and there are also karmic retributions at times.

-There was a woman named Wusangma, "Wusang", which means "blue sky" in Chinese.
+There was a woman named Asangama, "Asanga", which means "blue sky" in Chinese.
 She attained the fruit of Sudohuan.

 17